kavatess/jolly-angular/README.md

 Password: `987612345`

+This demo uses a free deployment tool, please wait 3-5 minutes for it to fully initiate.

 ## Development server

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4000/`.
 The app will automatically reload if you change any of the source files.